scalacenter/advisoryboard/attendees.md

  - Lunatech: Chris Kipp
  - Morgan Stanley: Daniela Sfregola
  - Spotify: Claire McGinty
- - Twitter: Eugene Yokota
  - VirtusLab: Krzysztof Romanowski

 ## Community Members

-A number of members are also selected to sit on the board to represent the Scala community.
-Currently, these are:
+Members may also be selected to sit on the board to represent the Scala community.
+Currently, this is:

- - Bill Venners
- - Rob Norris
+ - Eugene Yokota

 ## Other Attendees